 Bacteria grow on your teeth and create a filmy coating called plaque.
 A build up of this plaque causes an inflammation of the gum tissue, known as gingivitis.
 If gingivitis is left untreated, the plaque can extend under the gum line can create pockets around the teeth.
 Bacteria can collect in these pockets and cause regular inflammation and destruction known as periodontitis.
 Over time, this chronic inflammation and bacteria cause destruction of gum tissue, ligaments, and bones that hold your teeth in place.

 Poor oral hygiene including untreated gingivitis increases the risk of periodontitis.
+It is also more common in older adults.

 Other factors that can increase bacteria or plaque in your mouth include: